 Nadine is a practicing designer and urbanist, and co-founder of Public Works Studio.
 She researches socio-spatial phenomena through multidisciplinary methods; including mapping, imagery and film as both processes of investigation and representation.
 As part of her research on urban displacement, she authored “Evicting Sovereignty: Lebanon’s Housing Tenants from Citizens to Obstacles”, and co-directed “Beyhum Street: Mapping Place Narratives”.
 Nadine is also a graphic design instructor at the Lebanese University.

+Jana holds an MA in art direction from Académie Libanaise des Beaux-Arts - (ALBA).
 She enjoys focusing her energy on exploring the city in its layers and excavating the forgotten stories within.
 Talk to her for hours about Anthropology, Politics, or History and she will not get bored.

 Ramy is a practicing Architect, holding a Bachelor in Architecture from BAU.
 His work focuses on human centered urban environments, urban mobility, data visualization, computational design, and advanced construction methods.
 He’s interested in community engagement in the design process, especially the stories each person/object tells, and how these shape a certain environment.
 He is currently a caseworker in the Housing Monitor project with Public Works.

+Jana is an urban planner and researcher.
+She wrote in several Lebanese and regional newspapers and magazines on urban issues and feminism.
 She is also involved in organizing interactive urban tours, in Beirut and Sour -entitled 'Capitalism and the city' and 'city and power'- as a tool to make urban issues an everyday concern and find ways to organize local communities around them.
 She is a PhD student at Ljubljana University.